ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-esm.md

 payu run -f -n <number-of-runs>
 ```

 This will run the configuration `number-of-runs` times, resulting in a _total experiment length_ of `runtime * number-of-runs`.
-The runs will be split accross a number of consecutive [PBS jobs][PBS job] submitted to the queue, as controlled by the `runspersub` value specified in the config.yaml file.
+The runs will be split across a number of consecutive [PBS jobs][PBS job] submitted to the queue, as controlled by the `runspersub` value specified in the config.yaml file.

 ### Understand `runtime`, `runspersub`, and `-n` parameters {: id="multiple-runs"}